What is osteoporosis?

-Osteoporosis is very common.
+Osteoporosis is very common, affecting more than 10 million Americans.
 In fact, it is the most widespread bone disease, especially among elderly men and women.
 In general, women are more likely than men to develop osteoporosis.
-About one out of five American women older than age 50 is affected by osteoporosis, according to the National Institutes of Health (Source: NIH).
+About 1 out of 5 American women older than age 50 is affected by osteoporosis.

 Your bones are made up primarily of calcium and protein.
 Bone is a living tissue that continuously sheds and reabsorbs old cells and grows new ones.
 Osteoporosis develops when new bone fails to form, or when excessive amounts of bone are reabsorbed by the body.
 Osteoporosis often occurs due to a reduction of the hormone estrogen in a woman’s body after menopause or a loss of testosterone in aging men, but it can also be caused by a number of other factors, such as taking certain medications.

 In most cases, osteoporosis develops gradually over years, and a person with osteoporosis may not be aware that he or she has the disease until a fracture occurs.
-At this stage, the disease has already lead to serious thinning and weakening of the bones.
-There is no cure for osteoporosis, but treatments are available, and you can also make lifestyle changes that can slow or stop bone loss, and even prevent future fractures.
+At this stage, the disease has already led to serious thinning and weakening of the bones.
+There is no cure for osteoporosis, but treatments are available.
+You can also make lifestyle changes that can slow or stop bone loss, and even prevent future fractures.

-If you have risk factors for osteoporosis, such as family history or being postmenopausal, your health care provider may recommend that you get a bone density test.
+If you have risk factors for osteoporosis, such as family history or being postmenopausal, your healthcare provider may recommend a bone density test.
 This test is a special type of X-ray that can help determine if you have osteoporosis, if you have a high risk of developing the disease, or if you are at risk for a bone fracture due to thinning and weakening of the bones.